federicomariamassari/C-exercises/README.md

 Hopefully, I will also pick up Assembly and Java one day.

 ## How to run the code
-On Terminal (UNIX), compile the desired exercise with:
+On Terminal (UNIX), compile the desired exercise with the GNU compiler:
 ```
 $ gcc -ansi <filename>.c
 ```